 This is a continuation course for German students already in the program is designed for students who are college-bound and wish to achieve a waiver of their university foreign language requirement through success on a university placement test, or for those who wish to continue studying German at the university level.
-Learners at this level will be able to test for a Certificate of Biliteracy on their diploma, proving that they are able to read, write, listen, and speak in to languages fluently.
+Students have an opportunity to test for the "Seal of Biliteracy.